benbraou/flex-layout-wiki/fxFlex-API.md

 </a>

-Flex-basis aliases are accepted short-hand terms used to easily specify Flexbox stylings.
+Flex-basis aliases are accepted shorthand terms used to easily specify Flexbox stylings.
 Here are the industry mappings:

 | alias | Equivalent CSS |